Red flannel hash is a riff on corned beef hash and this recipe is a vegetarian version with beets, rutabaga, and tempeh crumbles.

 Everything can be cooked ahead and formed into the hash, so it doesn’t take long to put the actual dish together.
 Use leftover vegetables if you have them, or cook everything a day or two ahead.

 When I don't have the leftovers, I like to cut the vegetables into half-inch dice and then roast them at 375 degrees for about thirty minutes.
 I cook them until just tender so that they still hold their shape.
 You could also cook up all of the vegetables in an instant pot and chop them after.
+You could do this up to a few days in advance to save yourself time when preparing the hash.

 A few words on tempeh